abelcarreras/posym/README.md

 PoSym
 =====

-A simple point symmetry analysis tool written in python.
+A point symmetry analysis tool written in python designed for theoretical chemistry.
-This tool is mainly designed for theoretical chemistry but can be used in general for other objects by defining subclasses of the `SymmetryBase` class.
-At this point `SymmetryModes` and `SymmetryFunction` subclasses are defined for the analysis of vibrational normal modes and molecular orbitals respectively.
+This tool makes use of continuous symmetry ideas to provide a robust implementation to compute the symmetry of different objects.
+This library is designed to be easily extendable to other objects by subclassing the `SymmetryBase` class.

 Features
 --------